 and conceal spots

-Learn the best tricks for covering imperfections and get a flawless face that never gets cakey
+Learn the best tricks for covering blemishes, imperfections or spots with makeup and achieve a flawless finish that never looks cakey

 Although it can be tempting to apply thick layers of full coverage foundation to blemished skin, there are certain techniques that can help cover spots but still keep your skin looking natural.
 Our Colour Maestro and store managerAna Lazovski reveals herinsider beauty tricks for spot-prone skin as wellas how to conceal acne properly.